Dates of 2022 Recruitment

-I am going through recruitment as an upperclassman and have heard that this will put me at a disadvantage, is this true?
+I am going through Recruitment as an upperclassman and have heard that this will put me at a disadvantage, is this true?

 I am a legacy to a sorority - what should I know?

 Each Potential New Member is considered on an individual basis; a legacy is no more obligated to join a particular chapter than the chapter is obligated to offer a bid to her.
 The PNM and the chapter should be looking for compatibility, not necessarily a family connection to the group.
 Panhellenic has no policies regarding legacies because each chapter has its own policy, and Panhellenic has no input in individual chapter membership decisions.
-More specific questions regarding legacies should be directed to the individual chapters.
+More specific questions regarding legacies should be directed by alumna to the individual chapters.

 How do the chapters decide who to invite back for each round?

-As your recruitment schedule is reduced from round to round, so is the number of women each chapter is allowed to invite back.
+As your Recruitment schedule is reduced from round to round, so is the number of women each chapter is allowed to invite back.
 Every Potential New Member has something to offer a chapter, but chapters are required to release some PNMs.
 In deciding which PNMs to invite back and which to release, each chapter has a democratic voting process.
-In other words, one or a few chapter women cannot guarantee that a PNM will receive an invitation to the next round.
-Also, chapters are not required to offer a bid to their legacies.
-Most importantly, a chapter woman should never imply or promise a PNM that she will be returning to any subsequent round.
+In other words, one or a few women cannot guarantee that a PNM will receive an invitation to the next round.
+Additionally, chapters are not required to offer a bid to their legacies.
+Most importantly, a chapter woman should never imply or promise a PNM that she will be returning to that chapter for any subsequent round(s).

 What is a PNM?